nilcons/crypto-key-derivation/README.md

   - segwit native + passphrase,
   - private key matches public key was checked for "segwit native + passphrase".

+4 modes have been checked with Ledger Nano S on 2021-02-08:

+  - segwit + no passphrase,
+  - segwit + passphrase,
+  - segwit native + no passphrase,
+  - segwit native + passphrase.

-# A full example of Trezor+ETH/ETC
+# A full example of ETH/ETC+Trezor/LedgerNanoS

 First 2 private keys for Ethereum and for Ethereum Classic without passphrase: